Office of Governmentwide Policy, GSA.

 Yes, your agency's highest ranking real property official must certify the accuracy of the real property information submitted to GSA.

 Each agency that carries real property on its financial statement as of September 30 each year has the responsibility for submitting the real property inventory information.
 Information provided in these reports related to asset values must be consistent with agency records used for financial reporting in accordance with standards issued by the Federal Accounting Standards Advisory Board (FASAB).
 For purposes of this part, this requirement shall apply regardless of the method used to acquire the property or which agency is currently using or occupying the property.

-You must report for the Annual Real Property Inventory all land, buildings, and other structures and facilities owned by the United States (including wholly-owned Federal Government corporations) throughout the world and all real property leased by the United States from private individuals, organizations, and municipal, county, State, and foreign governments.
+You must report for the Annual Real Property Inventory all land, buildings, and other structures and facilities Start Printed Page 55595owned by the United States (including wholly-owned Federal Government corporations) throughout the world and all real property leased by the United States from private individuals, organizations, and municipal, county, State, and foreign governments.
 These reports must include all real property that a Federal agency carries on its financial statement and/or in documentation accompanying the financial statement, such as:

 (a) Unreserved public domain lands;

 (b) Public domain lands reserved for national forests, national parks, military installations, or other purposes;

 (c) Real property acquired by purchase, construction, donation, eminent domain proceedings, or any other method;

 (d) Real property in which the Government has a long-term interest considered by the reporting agency as being equivalent to ownership.
 This would include land acquired by treaty or long-term lease (e.g., 99-year lease), and that your agency considers equivalent to Federally-owned land;

 (e) Buildings or other structures and facilities owned by or leased to the Government whether or not located on Government-owned land;